Tylastin/CarND-Behavioral-Cloning-P3/writeup_report.md

 The overall strategy for deriving a model architecture was to start with an architecture that has proven effective for a similar task and modify and tune as needed to increase performance.

-My first step was to use a convolution neural network model similar to the Nvidia behavioral cloning CNN found here: .
-This model seemed like a great starting point because the task described in the Nvidia paper is almost identical.
+My first step was to use a convolution neural network model similar to the Nvidia behavioral cloning CNN found here: https://devblogs.nvidia.com/deep-learning-self-driving-cars/.
+This model seemed like a great starting point because the goal of the model described in the Nvidia paper is similar to the goal of this project.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that the model had a low mean squared error on both the traning and validation set after minimal training.
-This was expected because Nvidia has already proven this model's effectivesss.
+This was expected because this model has proven effective for similar tasks in the past.

 Major changes to the model architecture proved unecesssary so none were made.

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track.
-To improve the driving behavior in these cases, I augmented the training data by adding:
+To improve the driving behavior in these cases, I augmented the training data by adding: A mirror image with a mirrored steering value(negative), a eft camera image with a correction factor (+0.2),
-A mirror image with a mirrored steering value(negative) Left camera image with a correction factor (+0.2) Right camera image with a correction factor (-0.2)
+, and a right camera image with a correction factor (-0.2)

 At the end of the process, the vehicle was able to drive autonomously around the track without leaving the road.